eaobservatory/hedwig/README.rst

   of the software.
   This may indicate if there are any additional software dependencies which need to be installed.
+* Update your configuration file if necessary, for example if new options have been added.
+(Compare your hedwig.ini to hedwig.ini.template to check.)
 * Update your database if the schema has changed --- see the notes on using `Alembic` in the `Database`_ section.
 * Restart the web application.